eteran/lucent/README.md

 # lucent

-A light and simple PHP framework.
+A light and simple PHP5 framework.
 The goal of lucent is simple.
 To be a minimalistic yet useful light weight PHP framework.

 Most frameworks that I see offer **a lot** of features.
 While they are often